Jill Biden's 'love' blazer sets the tone for G7 summit

 Trump was pictured wearing the infamous olive green parka in 2018 as she visited migrant children at a Texan border facility, with critics claiming that it reflected her husband's border policies.
 The first lady's then-spokesperson Stephanie Grisham said at the time that "there was no hidden message," before Donald Trump claimed it had been a jibe directed at "the Fake News Media," adding: "Melania has learned how dishonest they are, and she truly no longer cares!"

-A number of social media user posted side-by-side pictures of the two jackets, with one tweeting the Biden's marked "quite a difference from the Trump days."
+A number of social media user posted side-by-side pictures of the two jackets, with one tweeting that Biden's marked "quite a difference from the Trump days."
 Another suggested that the choice of blazer signaled the first lady throwing "serious shade" on her predecessor.

-Biden's ensemble won approval from Zadig & Voltaire's artistic director, Cecilia Bonstrom, who posted a news about the jacket on Instagram stories alongside the message, "Love @flotus wearing @zadigetvoltaire LOVE blazer."
+Biden's ensemble won approval from Zadig & Voltaire's artistic director, Cecilia Bonstrom, who posted about the jacket on Instagram stories alongside the message, "Love @flotus wearing @zadigetvoltaire LOVE blazer."

 It's not the first time that Biden has worn the garment in public, having been photographed in the same blazer at a Philadelphia campaign rally in April 2019.
 Nor is it the first time she has used her wardrobe to reinforce the Biden administration's messaging.